 The downside to watching from here is that Jingle Bell, Jingle BAM! is very heavy on projections, so you’re missing an integral part of the show.
 The upsides are the lack of crowds, and the potential for great photos with the Christmas tree and decorations, fireworks, and reflections on the water.
 Plus, the projections in Jingle Bell, Jingle BAM! aren’t that good anyway.

 It’s a ‘your mileage may vary’ thing, but something to consider.
 Now that we’ve seen Jingle Bell, Jingle BAM! once from a regular spot, we prefer avoiding the crowds and seeing it from Echo Lake.
-Additionally, make sure to check out all of the holiday foods at Disney’s Hollywood Studios this year as part of its Flurry of Fun!

 How do Sunset Season’s Greetings and Echo Lake Christmas sound to you?
 Are you excited about these offerings, or indifferent?
 Have projection mapping ‘fatigue’ yet?
 Will you make a special trip to Disney’s Hollywood Studios this year to see this holiday entertainment?
 Any questions we can help you answer?
 Hearing feedback about your experiences is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!